platanus/power_api/README.md

 After doing this you will get:

-- A base controller for the first version of your API under `/your_api/app/controllers/api/internal/base_controller.rb`
+- A base controller for your internal API under `/your_api/app/controllers/api/internal/base_controller.rb`
   ```ruby
   class Api::Internal::BaseController < Api::BaseController
     before_action do